cpmpercussion/impsy-rpi-image-maker/README.md

 Most likely, the latest IMPSY image will be available as a release from this repo.
 It should be compatible with Raspberry Pis 3, 4, 5 and Zero 2 W.

-You can run the ansible playbook with:
+In short, you can run the ansible playbook with:

 ```
 ansible-playbook -i ./hosts.yml ./main.yml
 ```

+## Install and running:

+There's a `pyproject.toml` file to handle the python dependencies.

+1. You can install the virtualenv and dependencies with `poetry install`
+2. You can run the ansible playbooks with `./run.sh`

-### Bits and bops I might need:
+## Bits and bops I might need:

 - location that runs poetry's python3: `#!/usr/bin/env python3`
 - might need to make the timeout longer, 300s is not long enough for the docker contained to start maybe?